DynamicDyno/goodandlost/content/post/how-to-get-cheap-travel-insurance-through-world-nomads.md

 categories = [ "Resources" ]
 +++

 Travel insurance is something you should probably have and hope to never have to use.
-Travel insurance can protect you from things such as stolen luggage and gear, canceled tickets, emergency medical visits, insanely expensive medical evacuation, and a handful of other things. <a href="https://www.worldnomads.com/" rel="nofollow" target="_blank">World Nomads</a> is a popular option that many backpackers choose.
+Travel insurance can protect you from things such as stolen luggage and gear, canceled tickets, emergency medical visits, insanely expensive medical evacuation, and a handful of other things. {{< link "https://www.worldnomads.com/" "World Nomads" >}} is a popular option that many backpackers choose.

 Since I'm about to embark on an indefinitely long world tour, I figured I should get some travel insurance and quickly settled on World Nomads.
 And since I plan to be gone for longer than a year, I put in a year for my coverage length (the longest they offer).
 I wrote down the price they quoted me ($1050 / $1333 based on which package I wanted).